Margaret Jones (artist): Artistic career

 Margaret never received any formal artistic training, but had drawn privately since her childhood.
 It was only in her sixties that she began showing her work in public.
 In 1979, she asked Aberystwyth Arts Centre whether they would exhibit some of her works.
 This first show proved a great success, as the Arts Council of Wales approached Margaret and inquired whether she would fill a commission forTales from the Mabinogion (1984), an illustrated children's book telling the stories of the Four Branches of the Mabinogi co-authored by Gwyn Thomas and Kevin Crossley-Holland.
 This work also laid the foundations for future collaborations between Margaret and Gwyn.

 Following this first commission, she created posters, calendars and illustrated maps, and she provided illustrations for several books.
 Among them were Robin Gwyndaf's Welsh Folk Tales / Chwedlau Gwerin Cymru (1989), Rhiannon Ifans's collection of Tales from Celtic Countries (1999), and Gwyn Thomas's children's books Madog (2005) and Llywelyn ein Llyw Olaf (2009).

 Her experience in illustrating folk stories from the Celtic countries led her to a collaboration with Wolfgang Greller on From the Four Corners of Europe: Tales and Folk Legends (2000).

 She also wrote and illustrated two children's books of her own, Nat (2004) and Nat and the Box of Gifts (2006).
 Both books were inspired by Welsh folklore and legends.

 Recognition

-Despite her late start as a professional artist, Margaret's distinctive, intricate style and her visual story-telling in watercolour gained her recognition as one of Wales's most significant illustrators of folk stories and legends of the 20th century.
+Despite her late start as a professional artist, Jones' distinctive, intricate style and her visual story-telling in watercolour gained her recognition as one of Wales's notable illustrators of folk stories and legends of the 20th century.

 In 2019, story-teller and illustrator Peter Stevenson and the National Library of Wales organised a retrospective of her work as a celebration of her centenary.

 Shortly before her death, the University of South Wales nominated her for the Astrid Lindgren Award for Children's Literature, one of the most prestigious children's book awards worldwide.